Useful Notes / Philadelphia Subways

 are in "quite clean, but a bit old and worn-down" territory.note

 There's also SEPTA's Regional Rail system.
 These are too numerous to describe in one go, but suffice it to say that several parts of the City of Philadelphia are served only by the regional rail, particularly the Northwest (which is, to be fair, essentially suburban anyway), and the Northeast (which is less so).
 Three Regional Rail lines (Chestnut Hill East, Chestnut Hill West, and Fox Chase) run entirely within the city, leading several to wonder why they should continue to be treated as regional rail.
-(There are good technical reasons, but the only barrier to those is a little bit of money.)
+(There are good technical reasons, but it's true that with a bit of funding—and by "a bit" we mean "probably more than the city is willing to pay for the limited benefit it would provide"—they could be converted to branch lines of the BSL or perhaps extensions of PATCO).

 All snarking aside, these routes really are probably the best way to get around Philly if you're in an area served by them.
 The system is relatively safe (major crime on the trains is rare, minor crime is frequent but merely annoying, and you will